DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/fees-and-funding-for-non-uk-trainees.md

 ## Student loans

 Most non-UK candidates will not be eligible for student loans to cover fees and living expenses.
-If you are an Irish citizen or have some type of settled status in the UK – for example, through the [EU Settlement Scheme](https://www.gov.uk/settled-status-eu-citizens-families) or [indefinite leave to remain](https://www.gov.uk/indefinite-leave-to-remain), some financial help is available.
+If you're an Irish citizen or have some type of settled status in the UK – for example, through the [EU Settlement Scheme](https://www.gov.uk/settled-status-eu-citizens-families) or [indefinite leave to remain](https://www.gov.uk/indefinite-leave-to-remain), some financial help is available.

 [Check your eligibility for student loans](https://www.gov.uk/student-finance/who-qualifies).

-If you are eligible for student loans you may also be eligible for a [teacher training bursary](/funding-and-support/scholarships-and-bursaries).
+If you're eligible for student loans you may also be eligible for a [teacher training bursary](/funding-and-support/scholarships-and-bursaries).

 ## How to apply for student loans, bursaries and scholarships